A lovely and varied walk in Wallonia, with plenty to see. I recommend this hike around Viroinval for a day or weekend!

 I made it, and found the B&B that I had booked.

-Les Gabelous is really an excellent B&B. I would rate it as good as any B&B I have ever stayed in.
+Les Gabelous is an excellent B&B. I would rate it as good as any B&B I have ever stayed in.
 The hosts, Fabienne and Ben, were extremely friendly.
-The facilities were better than a hotel.
+The facilities were top-class.
 And the food (evening meal, breakfast and packed lunch) was tasty, wholesome, abundant and good value for money.
 What’s more, the host gave me a lift back into Nismes in the morning, so I didn’t have to retrace my steps!